deathsyn/icinga/README.md

 Roles
 =====

 Create a role to use for the monitoring server.
-The role name should match the value of the attribute "nagios[:server_role]".
+The role name should match the value of the attribute "icinga[:server_role]".
 By default, this is 'monitoring'.
 For example:

     % cat roles/monitoring.rb
     name "monitoring"
     description "Monitoring server"
     run_list(
-      "recipe[nagios::server]"
+      "recipe[icinga::server]"
     )

     default_attributes(
-      "nagios" => {
+      "icinga" => {
         "server_auth_method" => "htauth"
       }
     )